Small Pool Designs for Smaller Backyards - Midtown Tulsa

 Small Pool Pros

-Some of the many benefits of owning a small pool includes:
+Some of the many benefits of owning a small pool include:

-- Much lower installation price for your small swimming pools.
+- Much lower installation prices for small swimming pools.

 - It’s also easier and cheaper to cover small the pool in your backyard.

 - You’ll have your own poolside hangout in your homes or houses that will add more aesthetics to your garden or landscape.

 - You can fit it with water designs and accessories that work well even with its small size.
 This means you can still have most (if not all) of the things you envision that come with having a swimming pool.
 These include bench seats, tanning ledges, a waterfall, cascades, pool lighting, etc.

 - More room left over for small landscaping or design.

 - Pool requires less maintenance because they don't need the same level of chemical balance as larger pools.

 - Pools use less water because there is not as much surface area exposed to evaporation which means more time in the sun which is what everyone wants.